DebbyMaffe/Quiz-Game/Text Files/README.md

 * the **question** on the *first* row
 * the **number** of the *correct* answer on the second line
 * the **multiple** *choise* in the following rows.

+The *It_Coding.txt* file contains the main topics regarding the Computer Science foundations, accessible through a menu widget.